 To banking executive’s credit – 89% of them got it right.
 Ease of use is the number 1 catalyst for fintech adoption.

-But what they completely missed is that 80% of consumers rank faster service and good experience as a primary reason why they’re using fintech products (the two being completely correlated).
+But what they completely missed is that 80% of consumers rank faster service and good experience as primary reasons why they’re using fintech products (the two being completely correlated).
 In contrast, only 40% of banking executives believe good service/ experience is critical to fintech’s rise in popularity.
 In addition, three key consumer reasons for choosing fintech over banks did not even make it to the banking executive’s list of reason for using fintech: faster service, more features, and lack of service by the primary bank.

 Banking executives do not understand what consumers want.